13 Best Tactical Watches Of 2017

 Timex Men’s Expedition

 We were truly caught off guard by the quality of this incredibly inexpensive Timex entry into the field of tactical watches.
-While it isn’t going to supplant the Casio Rangeman in our Hall of Fame as is with a few more features and a slightly more heavy duty shell it might give it a run for its money.
+While it isn’t going to supplant the Casio Rangeman in our list as is with a few more features and a slightly more heavy duty shell it might give it a run for its money.

 The Timex Expedition tactical watch subverts design expectations and in the process delivers a tough, useful tactical timepiece you can also wear to the office.
 The genuine leather strap won’t wear like stainless but it’s a nice touch that speaks to a more restrained notion of manliness.
 The subdued earth tones seem perfectly appropriate and the features are well thought out and can help you execute time sensitive orders with precision or aid in your extrication from a tight spot.
 It’s shock resistant to I.S.O. standards as well as being water resistant down to 100 meters.
 You could pay 10 times as much for a slightly better tactical watch but ask yourself first if you really need to.